bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Privileges

-We will use the account `bytebase@%` in gh-ost, so `bytebase@%` will require 2 more privileges, `REPLICATION CLIENT, REPLICATION SLAVE`.
-We will ask user to grant these privileges in documentation.
+We will use the account `bytebase@%` in gh-ost, so `bytebase@%` will require two more privileges, `REPLICATION CLIENT, REPLICATION SLAVE`.
+We will ask the user to grant these privileges in the documentation.

 ### Reconfigure gh-ost on the go

 We will support [reconfigure](https://github.com/github/gh-ost/blob/master/doc/interactive-commands.md) gh-ost settings on the go.

-We will support the following parameters
+We will support the following parameters.

 - `chunk-size`
 - `dml-batch-size`